Buliwyfa/calendar_extension/README.md

 This module has **only been tested** in **Humhub version 1.2.3** with the **calendar module version 0.6.3**!

+**Be careful!**
+some calendars are not intended for permanent synchronization.
+These do not send a "last_modified" timestamp.
+Please do not select the option `auto sync hourly` for these.
+It could slow down your system..

 ## Installation
 First you have to activate the original calendar module for humhub.
 The calendar_extension module only works if it is activated!